MegaGoch/smp_meshgrid/README.md

 trigrid
 -------

-this is the model, loading a mesh and sending vertex, edge and face information to the display server
+this contains the model, and when running loads a mesh and sends vertex, edge and face information derived from model states to the display server. run it with

-run the model with

 ``` example
 python3 scripts/trigrid.py